Page last updated:

 Anyone can get a pressure ulcer, but the following things can make them more likely to form:

-• Marked foot deformity with arthritis/ bony prominences
+• Marked foot deformity with arthritis / bony prominences, such as the heel bone

 • Being over 70 – older people are more likely to have mobility problems and skin that’s more easily damaged through dehydration and other factors